Akash-152000/OOP/README.md

 Object-oriented programming is essentially one way of structuring and designing your code.

-However, I want you to understand that it is not the only way, and it is not necessarily the best way.

 In order to learn OOP in Python, you need to progress through a few steps.